 - Flinders and Upper North Local Health Network, Whyalla

-This is a part time vacancy, working 40 hours per fortnight and salary will be adjusted according to actual hours worked.
-In addition to the annual salary package, we also offer salary sacrifice benefits, employer superannuation contributions and leave loading.
+In addition to the annual salary package we also offer salary sacrifice benefits, employer superannuation contributions and leave loading.

 Appointment will be subject to a satisfactory Criminal History Screening/Check and specific immunisation requirements.
 COVID-19 vaccination is an essential requirement under the Public Health Act 2011 (Healthcare Setting Workers Vaccination) (COVID-19) to work in SA Health/health care setting.

 Suitably qualified Aboriginal and Torres Strait Islander applicants are strongly encouraged to apply and will be given preference as a special/equal opportunity measure under section 8(1) of the Racial Discrimination Act 1975 (Cth), and sections 34(2) and 56(2) of the Equal Opportunity Act 1984 (SA).

 The South Australian public sector promotes diversity and flexible ways of working including part-time.
 Applicants are encouraged to discuss the flexible working arrangements for this role.

 To apply for this job please visit www.seek.com.au.